From "KAIROS", 2021-2025, Video

 Reopening Inaugural Online Project

 The Yokohama Museum of Art has re-emerged after its first major renovation, spanning about three years, since opening in 1989.
-To document the transformation of the building at this major milestone in its history, we worked with artist collective SIDE CORE to film it with a 360-degree camera.
-The resulting video work will be released online when the museum fully reopens on February 8, 2025.
+To document the transformation of the building at this major milestone in its history, we worked with artist collective SIDE CORE to film it with a 360-degree camera from 2021, the year the renovation began to 2025.

 The video offers a behind-the-scenes look at the museum while it was hidden behind a construction enclosure during renovations, showing interior spaces before and after renovation.
 SIDE CORE invited the multinational artist group TOKYO ZOMBIE, musician KOM_I, and artists Moriyama Taichi and Kikuchi Ryota into areas of the museum that could not ordinarily be accessed.
 As they interacted with the evolving architecture throughout the three- year renovation, they also experienced personal growth and reached new stages in their lives.
 These participants play the role of guides, marking the passage of time during the museum's long-term closure.